Gulumbu Yunupingu: Death

-She died on 9 May at her home in Gunyangara (Ski Beach), after lapsing into a coma some time before.
+Yunupingu suffered from terminal cancer, but she continued journeying to various artistic events, such as the MCA building in Sydney, where her works were displayed.
+She died on 9 May 2012 at her home in Gunyangara (Ski Beach), after lapsing into a coma some time before.
+Her memorial service took place at Gunyangara and her funeral at Dhanaya.
 Given her world-wide renown, her family gave consent to her name appearing in text, but asked that her name is not spoken, and no image of her shown.
 She can be referred to as Djotarra or Ms Yunupingu.